 How do I redeem?

 For standard return flight starting in the UK, or for one way (ex UK only) flights on BA, you can use the voucher online at ba.com.

-As of recently, it is also now possible to make mixed class bookings on ba.com.
+As of recently, it is now possible to make mixed class bookings on ba.com.
 You no longer need to call and potentially end up paying the telephone booking fee.

 Remember that you CANNOT redeem for codeshare flights or partner flights with your 2-4-1 voucher, even with a BA flight number.

 (This is often an issue if trying to get to Cape Town via Johannesburg, as the Johannesburg to Cape Town connection is on Comair, a BA franchise.
 The planes look like BA planes and have BA flight numbers, but they cannot be used with the voucher.)